 At Key Ministry International Church in Durban, South Africa, Pastor Samson reports that all 40 refugees who are part of the microfinance programme can meet their families’ needs and no longer depend on food parcels.

 Beatrice Malomo who lost her husband to AIDS was devastated.
 She had no idea how she would care for her children, then aged 12, 8 and 3.
 Thanks to the microfinance project at Paran Christian Ministries, Beatrice found peace and hope for the future.
 She set up a small business baking bread at her home to sell in her community.
 She is able to provide a meal for her children and pay for their basic school necessities.

-Most of our partner projects face the challenge of sexual violence in their communities.
+Most of our partner projects face the challenge of gender-based violence in their communities.
 It affects many families, directly harming children and adults alike.
 That’s why E3 is developing this programme to support our partners as they seek to bring change and protect those who are vulnerable.